Solutions That Meet Regulations

 21 CFR 1300 includes 1300.01, definitions relating to controlled substances and 1300.05, definitions relating to the disposal of controlled substances.
 This final ruling implements a standard for destruction, non-retrievable, and the procedures for the destruction of controlled substances.
 21 CFR 1317 covers the disposal of controlled substances including 1317.90, Methods of Destruction and 1317.95, Destruction Procedures.

-C2R Global Manufacturing, Inc. can help you decipher the key aspects of 21 CFR DEA compliant medication disposal.
+C2R Global Manufacturing, Inc. can help you decipher the key aspects of medication disposal that meets 21 CFR DEA chemical digestion requirements.
 For more information, see page 53522, Methods of Destruction.

 Maintaining Records and Reports: Title 21 Code of Federal Regulation §1304.22

 Practitioner Disposal Clarification Letter: Dear Practitioner Letter October 17, 2014

 DEA Definitions Relating to the Disposal of Controlled Substances: §1300.05: Definitions

 EPA 40 CFR Regulations Protection of Environment

 The Resource Conservation and Recovery Act, RCRA, regulates the storage, treatment, transportation, generation and disposal of hazardous waste and gives the EPA authority to control hazardous waste from “cradle to grave”.
 This includes pharmaceuticals deemed as hazardous waste, outlined in 40 CFR Regulations, parts 261, 262, 264, 265, 266, 268, 270, and 273, the Management Standards for Hazardous Waste Pharmaceuticals and Amendment to the P075 Listing for Nicotine.